planetarium/www.nine-chronicles.dev/en/network/local-network-tutorial/running-node-with-executor.md

 v200220
 ```

 The `9crun` tool includes templates with pre-configured settings for different use cases.
-Since we'll be running a standalone node, we'll use the `Single` mode:
+Since we’ll be running a local node for testing purposes, we’ll use the `Single` mode:

 ```sh
 9crun run --version=v200220 --planet=Single
 ```

-If you see logs similar to the following, your node is running successfully:
+Depending on your system, this may take some time.
+The node is successfully running if you see logs similar to the following:

 ```
 [19:00:51 INF] The workstation garbage collector is running.